david-inf/nlp-lab-argument-mining/README.md

-# BERT for scientific literature argument mining
+# BERT for scientific literature Argument Mining

+The idea is to deploy a finetuned BERT on scientific literature in order to gain information about the argumentative content of a scientific article from its abstract.

 <details>
 <summary>Code organization</summary>